warehouse-fashions/software-engineer-exercise/README.md

 - add loading spinner when modal is opening
 - allow extra props to be passed to main 'WarehouseCarousel' component.
 To be able to enable/ disable/ apply custom content.
 Like being able to change the 'recommendations' title through a prop
 - remove react-slick as carousel API - build react specific carousel component that doesn't use JQuery
+- need to disable interaction with main carousel once modal is open

 ## Available Scripts